piotrszymaniec/Looty-ref/Dev-notes.md

+[Example]() - adding % increased maximum life, property

-### Adding new Affixes
+## Adding new Affixes

-files needed :
+#### Files needed :

-**AffixesParser.scala ComputedItem.scala ComputedItemProps.scala ProperItems.scala**
-AffixesParser.scala       - choosing to what group affix belong,  how ingame affix is worded, and deciding if it needs to be sumed/substracted/multiplied/divided by some other stat, or just how program is going to recognize this affix.
-Code excerpt
+1. **/model/parsers/AffixesParser.scala** - choosing to what group affix belong,  how ingame affix is worded, and deciding if it needs to be sumed/substracted/multiplied/divided by some other stat, or just how program is going to recognize this affix
+1. **/model/ComputedItem.scala** - adding affix as some variable to designed section/type.
+1. **/model/ComputedItemProps.scala** - front end interface - how affix will be named as choosable option in Select Column Panel, and to what group of mods it will be assigned
+1. **/mods/ProperItems.scala** - affix named in ComputedItemProps.scala  for example val = movementSpeed is filled with value parsed from JSON with val movementSpeed = p1()

+### Example - adding % increased maximum life, property

+#### AffixesParser.scala

+    increased("maximum Life")(_.increased.maximumLife += _)

+#### ComputedItem.scala

+    var maximumLife                    = 0.0

+#### ComputedItemProps.scala

+    val IncreasedMaxLife      = pno("IncreasedMaxLife", "+%Life")(Attributes)(_.increased.maximumLife)

+    IncreasedMaxLife ?= "Increased Maximum Life"

+Note: Still, I have not figured out what functions names pno(), nno(), and boo() means... but its clearly comparing values for filters.
+Though why that particular names?

+#### ProperItems.scala

+    val maximumLife = p1()

+---

+### More Code excerpts

+**AffixesParser.scala**
 ```
 def increased(name: String)(f: (ComputedItem, Double) => Unit) = { regex1(s"^([.+-\\d]+)%* increased $name$$")(f) }
   def reduced(name: String)(f: (ComputedItem, Double) => Unit) = { regex1(s"^([.+-\\d]+)%* reduced $name$$")(f) }